majid-200/Time-Series-Analysis/README.md

         -   The results clearly show a hierarchy of performance: **DNN > Linear > Baselines**.
         -   This systematically demonstrates the value of adding complexity (hidden layers and non-linearities) to the model architecture when the underlying data patterns are non-linear.
     5.  **Exercises with Air Quality Data:** The concepts are reinforced through exercises where the same linear and DNN models are applied to the Beijing Air Quality dataset, tasking the user to predict `NO2` levels and showcasing the general applicability of these architectures.

+### **Notebook 14: Long Short-Term Memory (LSTM) Networks**

+-   **Concept:** Introduces a more advanced and powerful Recurrent Neural Network (RNN) architecture: the **Long Short-Term Memory (LSTM)** network.
+LSTMs are specifically designed to overcome the limitations of simple RNNs by effectively learning long-range dependencies in sequential data, making them highly suitable for time series forecasting.
+-   **Dataset:** The preprocessed Metro Interstate Traffic Volume and Beijing Air Quality datasets.
+-   **Analysis & Key Steps:**
+    1.  **Introducing LSTMs:** The notebook begins by explaining the core idea behind LSTMs.
+Unlike simple RNNs, which can struggle with long sequences due to the vanishing gradient problem, LSTMs use a system of "gates" (forget, input, and output) and a dedicated "cell state" to regulate the flow of information.
+This allows the network to selectively remember important information over long periods and forget irrelevant details.
+    2.  **LSTM Model for Single-Step Forecasting:**
+        -   **Architecture:** A simple LSTM model is built with a single LSTM layer containing 32 units, followed by a `Dense` output layer.
+The `return_sequences=True` argument is used in the LSTM layer, which makes it output the full sequence of hidden states.
+        -   **Evaluation:** The model is trained and evaluated on a single-step forecasting task.
+The results are then compared to all previously built models (baselines, Linear, and DNN).
+The LSTM model achieves the best performance, demonstrating its ability to better capture temporal patterns.
+    3.  **LSTM Model for Multi-Step Forecasting:**
+        -   **Task:** Predict the next 24 hours of traffic volume.
+        -   **Architecture:** The same LSTM architecture is used, but it's trained on a multi-step data window.
+        -   **Performance:** The LSTM model is compared against all previous multi-step models.
+Again, the LSTM delivers the best performance, significantly outperforming the baselines, linear model, and even the DNN.
+This highlights the LSTM's strength in learning the complex, long-term dependencies required for multi-step forecasting.
+    4.  **LSTM Model for Multi-Output Forecasting:**
+        -   **Task:** Simultaneously predict both `traffic_volume` and `temp` for the next 24 hours.
+        -   **Architecture:** The LSTM model is adapted for a multi-output task by changing the final `Dense` layer to have two output units.
+        -   **Performance:** The LSTM model's performance is benchmarked against the multi-output baseline, linear, and DNN models.
+Consistent with previous results, the LSTM achieves the lowest Mean Absolute Error, proving its effectiveness across different types of forecasting problems.
+    5.  **Comprehensive Comparison:** The notebook concludes with summary bar charts for each forecasting task, visually comparing the test MAE of every model built so far.
+The charts consistently show that the **LSTM model is the top-performing architecture** in all scenarios, solidifying its status as a powerful tool for time series forecasting.